 Is it really February?
 Last Monday I thought it was Friday.
-Time is warped; I could be talking to you from 2010 and I’ll be conscious of the correct year in 5, 4, 3, 2, 1… But you do understand what I mean, right?
+Time is warped; I could be talking to you from 2010 [insert Twilight Zone or X-Files theme] and I’ll be conscious of the correct year in 5, 4, 3, 2, 1… But you do understand what I mean, right?
 Time zoomed forward.

 A couple of weeks ago my ol’ friend visited Vancouver.
 We go back as far as our Geology freshmen days in 1995.
 It’s been a good 8 or 9 years since we last saw each other when we were fresh graduates and newly-licensed professionals.
 Now, we are old(er), relocated in North America, and cook and share recipes.
 I gave him the recipe for Food For The Gods, and he taught me how to make this Filipino dish called “Igado” (pronounced as ee-ga-DOH, as if you’re saying fa-la-LAH).